See our FAQs below or click the Chat button to ask a question.

 - Hit and run, leaving the scene of an accident, or failure to report an accident.

-- No more than four (4) moving violations in the past 36 months, and no more than two (2) moving violations in the previous 12 months.
+- Four (4) or more moving violations in the past 36 months, and no more than two (2) moving violations in the previous 12 months.

-- No preventable accidents involving a fatality, bodily injuries treated away from the scene, or disabling damage to a motor vehicle within three years.
+- Preventable accidents involving a fatality, bodily injuries treated away from the scene, or disabling damage to a motor vehicle within three years.
 (Disabling damage means damage that precludes departure of any motor vehicle from the scene of an accident in its usual manner in daylight after simple repairs.
 This includes damaged vehicles that are drivable, but would incur further damage, if so driven.)

-- A minimum of three (3) years CDL experience in the operation of tractor/trailer equipment.
+- Less than three (3) years CDL experience in the operation of tractor/trailer equipment.

 - Must be a minimum of 23 years old.

 RELAY provides a free ride service for you to get to and from the truck so you don’t have to worry about it.
 Simply Request a Ride directly from the app after you’ve accepted a RELAY move.

 Any carrier company with an MC or DOT can sign up and get a RELAY driver.